 There are a lot of nice areas near Golden, CO, and this five-mile loop up Mount Galbraith is one of the best.
 It’s more of an intermediate hike, but it’s still easy enough that a lot of beginners will do just fine.
 Plus, you won’t get bored with the views.
 Not only does the trail take you by two different canyons, you also get some nice angles of the city of Golden.

-This trail is a nice and easy one, and the whole loop is under 3 miles.
+This is among the list of easy hikes 30 minutes from Denver.
+The whole loop is under 3 miles.
 Also, it’s near I-25 south of Denver, so it isn’t difficult to get to no matter where you’re coming from.
 But, the simplicity of the hike doesn’t mean it’s boring.
 Also, its location gives it views of both the mountains and the city.

 If you’re feeling up for a little bit more of a challenge, why don’t you bring your jogging shoes and make this one into a trail run?
 It sure beats the treadmill at the gym!

 The Flatirons next to Boulder are some of the most iconic mountains in Colorado, and it’s a crime to not go hiking around them.
 This trail even has two different loops (about 2 and 3 miles) in case you’re short on time, and they’re quite easy ones.
 Once you go and fall in love with the view, you’re sure to head back for some of the other trails around.

 This was originally built in the 1940s as a facility to make chemical weapons, but times change and it’s now called the Rocky Mountain Arsenal National Wildlife Refuge.
 More than 330 species of animals live in the area, and there are even three lakes to help keep them happy.
 There’s a two-mile loop through the preserve that’s an easy one, but leave your dog at home because they’re not permitted inside.